thegreatayanchowdhury/Recycling-Quiz-Game/CONTRIBUTING.md

 # Contributing to Recycling Quiz Game

-Thank you for your interest in contributing to To-Do List Web Application!
+Thank you for your interest in contributing to Recycling Quiz Game Team!
 Contributions from the community are essential for the growth and improvement of the project.

 ## Getting Started